 Searching the phrase “how much does baby cost” confirmed my suspicion that, yes, choosing to parent a child is the first sign of impending insanity.

-Based on this handy calculator by BabyCenter, we could expect to shell out $9,460 for Leo’s first year.
+Based on this handy calculator by BabyCenter, we could expect to shell out $9,460 (CA$13,354) for the baby’s first year.

-And if you compare that to the data from the Expenditures on Children by Families report which estimates the average first-year spending to be over US$17,000 (roughly CA$22,313) in a one-child, middle-class family in 2018, we’re actually on the frugal side.
+And if you compare that to the data from the Expenditures on Children by Families report, which estimates the average first-year spending to be over $17,000 (CA$22,313) in a one-child, middle-class family in 2018, we’re actually on the frugal side.

 You know what’s even scarier?

-In the land of Uncle Sam, parents can expect to spend US$233,610 (roughly CA$309,335) to raise a child to the age of 17, based on this USDA report in 2015.
+In the land of Uncle Sam, parents can expect to spend $233,610 (CA$309,335) to raise a child to the age of 17, based on this USDA report in 2015.
 This number doesn’t even include college tuition, which we can all agree is a whole other level of financial madness.